DavidStinson/emoji-toe/README.md

 # emoji-toe

 Welcome to my first project at General Assembly: Emoji-toe, a re-creation of tic-tac-toe using emoji.
 The Must-Have objectives below were the minimum requirements for completing the project, while other project goals were either instructor suggestions or personal goals.
-Checked items are fulfilled and completed in the project, while unchecked items have yet to be implemented.
-Thanks for taking the time to check this out 🤩!
+Thanks for taking the time to check this out! 🤩

 ---